qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 ```
 # **How to play in QUA my baked waveforms?**

 The baking object has a method called run, which takes no inputs and simply does appropriate alignment between quantum elements involved in the baking and play simultaneously (using this time a QUA play statement) the previously baked waveforms.
-Therefore, what is left to do is to **call the run method associated to the baking object within the actual QUA program**.
+Therefore, all that is left is to **call the run method associated to the baking object within the actual QUA program**.

 ```
 with baking(config, "left"):